StephenClarkApps/iOSStyleGuide/Objective-C/objective-c.md

 ---

-This optimized guide emphasizes consistency, clarity, and modern best practices in Objective-C development.
+This guide emphasizes consistency, clarity, and modern best practices in Objective-C development.
 Following these guidelines will help ensure your code is easier to read, maintain, and scale over time.
 Happy coding!